akhmitzy/repoGITHUB/Fleet Management: newsvendor inventory + downward substitution, static policy/README.md

-# Two-Product Newsvendor Problem with Downward Substitution
+# Two-Product Newsvendor Problem with Downward Substitution (in preparation)

 A classical **newsvendor / inventory** problem with two product types and **downward substitution** (if the worse type runs out → we issue the better type at the price of the worse one).